-Look out for when you hold yourself back.
+Look out for when you let limiting beliefs hold you back.

-There are many subtle ways you may do so, from things that may seem small and innocuous, to choices that end up shaping the rest of your life (even if you don’t realise this at the time).
+There are many subtle ways you can do this, from things that may seem small and harmless, to choices that end up shaping the rest of your life (even if you don’t realise this at the time).

-Instead of trying a new way to dress and starting a new trend, Vincent decides it’s too outrageous and that he should keep within the bounds of ‘social acceptability.’
+Instead of trying a new way to dress, Vincent decides it’s too outrageous and that he should keep within the bounds of ‘social acceptability.’
 He isn’t able to express himself fully.

 Instead of trying the new hobby she’s been thinking about for years, Kate holds back as she is worried about what others might think.
-It’s not the worrying that matters, it’s that she ultimately puts others’ views over her own interests when there is no good reason to.
+It’s not the worrying that matters.
+It’s that Kate ultimately puts others’ views before her own interests when there is no good reason to.

-Instead of saying what he really thinks about a situation, José pretends to believe something else, so that he can fit in with the crowd he’s hung out with for years.
-He even defends it with a passion.
+Instead of saying what he really thinks about a situation, José pretends to believe something else so that he can fit in with the crowd he’s hung out with for years.
+He even defends what he doesn´t really believe with lots of passion.

-Instead of focusing on what could go right with a new business or idea, Emma focuses mostly on what could go wrong, and doesn’t balance this out with what could go right.
-So, she doesn’t move forward with even exploring her idea – which might have changed lives.
+Instead of focusing on what could go right with a new business or idea, for the most part, Emma focuses on what could go wrong.
+She doesn’t balance this with what could go right.
+Emma decides not to explore her idea any further.
+If only she knew it would have changed the world.

 Ask yourself ‘what if’?